Pelk89/TF_Custom_Training_Callbacks/README.md

-We set *reduce_exp* on true since we want to reduce the learning rate exponentially.
+We set *reduce_lin* on true since we want to reduce the learning rate linearly.
 Furthermore, we know from our analysis of the callback, that the callback will be called once on training start and whenever the epochs end.
 Simple add .*train_begin()* before the training loop is starting to reset the cooldown and wait timer.
 Next, add *.epoch_end()* at the end of your training loop.

 ```python
 # Writing a training loop from scratch